networq/website/getStartedSystem/Windows/windows10.md

  PHP.ini
 ```

-2b) Removing the ";" uncomments code in the PHP.ini files.
+2b) Removing the semicolon uncomments code in the PHP.ini files.

 Identify and turn on the switch:
 ```
 extention_dir = "ext"
 ```